p-lambda/in-n-out/README.md

 nested components of the config file.
 For example `--model.args.depth=3` changes the config dictionary in this way: `config['model']['args']['depth'] = 3`.
 It is important that the key and value are separated by an equals sign.

+Examples of how to run the main script on our datasets are in `scripts/`.

 ## Steps to run an experiment